i18ncloud/test-i18ncloud-react/README.md

 # I18nCloud Test Project
-This project uses i18ncloud.com to manage internatiolization of this app.
+This project uses i18ncloud.com to manage internationalization of this app.
 You can check a demo on the following link.

 ## Install I18ncloud CLI